Do you bill insurance?

 What insurance companies do you accept?

-Several of our therapists are in-network providers for a limited number of insurance carriers, including Blue Cross Blue Shield, PacificSource, and Lifewise.
+Several of our therapists are in-network providers for a limited number of insurance carriers, including PacificSource, First Choice, and Lifewise.
+To learn more about the insurance companies specific providers are in-network with, please look at the ‘Financial’ section on their profile page.
 However, even if we are not in-network providers for your particular insurance carrier, most insurance plans offer out-of-network benefits and we also bill those insurance companies as well.

 What are the pros and cons of using insurance to cover psychotherapy?